http://www.mediapolicy.org/2012/11/china-digital-evolution

 most edgy words and phrases from their services, netizens nonetheless managed

-analyze and criticize the proceedings on
+to analyze and criticize the proceedings on

 Sina Weibo, the most popular of China's Twitter-like social media platforms.